petersmith-hun/domino-platform/modules/coordinator/README.md

 Domino will also take care of setting the executor user to `my-user`.

 Now you decide to change the execution type to `RUNTIME`.
 For this to work, you configure a runtime, called `java11`:
- * Runtime will need to be configured for Binary Executable Agent.
+ * [Runtime will need to be configured](/modules/binary-executable-agent/README.md#runtime-configuration) for Binary Executable Agent.
 Considering this:
  * `id` is set to `java11`, deployment configuration will refer to this value.
-The rest is configured for the agent.
  * Let's say its `binary-path` is located at `/usr/bin/jdk11/bin/java`;
  * The `command-line` for Java applications is always `{args} -jar {resource}` (considering we also want to have some additional arguments)
  * `healtchech` can be set to `--version` (if this call fails, the runtime is not available).
- * A minor change is needed for the arguments - in this case it should be `-Dspring.profiles.active=production`, as it will be passed directly to the runtime binary.
+ * (Going back to the deployment configuration.)
+A minor change is needed for the arguments - in this case it should be `-Dspring.profiles.active=production`, as it will be passed directly to the runtime binary.
+ * And of course, you need to set `execution.runtime` to `java11`.

 This time the command formed by Domino will look something like this: